 Advocacy through collaboration is the Group's engagement in sustaining the NetZero world.
 In 2022, the Group walked the talk by co-organizing advocacy events with international bodies to raise sustainability awareness among the industry members.
 Moderated by the Group, Mr. Dennis Wu, the CEO and an Executive Director of the Group, as well as our Group's ESG professional team at the "Net Zero Solutions Around the World in 24 hours" organized by WorldGBC, shared insights on how to go through the decarbonization journey and reached the NetZero goal from the perspectives of green finance, ESG management, and green technology.
 Mr. Dennis Wu also shared insights about how Green FinTech facilitates Carbon Neutrality in the online forum Promoting Green FinTech for Carbon Neutrality, co-organized by the Hong Kong Institute of Business Studies, Lingnan University, and The Investment Association of China (Hong Kong).
-Another insight shared by Mr. Dennis Wu was on the topic of "Risk considerations of a financial institution for green finance Disclosure organized by the School of Science and Technology, Hong Kong Metropolitan University.
+Another insight shared by Mr. Dennis Wu was on the topic of "Risk considerations of a financial institution for green finance services for green building projects" at the Seminar on Preventing of Green Washing for Green Building Performance Disclosure organized by the School of Science and Technology, Hong Kong Metropolitan University.
 The Group, as the GRESB Asia-Pacific training partner, co-organized "2022 GRESB Regional Insights (Hong Kong)" with GRESB following the release of the Global Real Estate Sustainability Benchmark 2022 results.
 The event dived into the real estate benchmark for Asia-Pacific, sharing insights on the ESG performance of real estate portfolios in the region and touching on emerging trends.